chandan-0416/Backend-Project/Readme.md

             actual name is determined by the parameters to the callback function in which you’re working.

 2. Search npm js
-- npm i cookie-parser, cors
+- npm i cookie-parser cors
+- enable CORS => This allows your frontend to talk to your backend.
 3. configuration setting
 - comming data from multiple places into backend so we need some configurations setting and how to configure ---> .use()